UniSA-Open-Source-Community/.github/profile/README.md

 ## Get Involved

-Joining the Open Source Community Club is easy!
+Joining the UniSA Open Source Community is easy!
 If you're a UniSA student, you can become a member through our [USASA club page](https://usasa.sa.edu.au/clubs/join/opensourcecommunity/).

 You can also get involved by:
 - Attending our events and workshops.